Azure-Samples/azure-sql-db-session-recommender/README.md

 #### (Optional) Use a custom authentication provider with Static Web Apps

 The folder `api` contains a sample function to customize the authentication process as described in the [Custom authentication in Azure Static Web Apps](https://learn.microsoft.com/en-us/azure/static-web-apps/authentication-custom?tabs=aad%2Cinvitations#configure-a-custom-identity-provider) article.
-The function will add any user with an `@microsoft.com` to the `microsoft` role.
+The function will add any user with a `@microsoft.com` to the `microsoft` role.
 Data API builder can be configured to allow acceess to a certain API only to users with a certain role, for example:

 ```json
 "permissions": [